-Country: Member States of the African Union; pilot countries: Benin, South Africa, Tanzania
+Country: Member States of the African Union (AU); pilot countries of Benin, South Africa, Tanzania

-Africa is the world’s youngest continent.
-About 70 per cent of the population of sub-Saharan Africa is under the age of 30.
-Young people are key actors in shaping the sustainable political, social, economic and environmental development on the African continent.
-However, a large proportion of young men and women do not yet have access to high-quality, competence-oriented vocational education or employment opportunities to provide them with a living.
-Young people are therefore often excluded from social and economic participation.
+Africa is the world’s ‘youngest’ continent.
+Around 70 per cent of the population of sub-Saharan Africa is under the age of 30.
+Young people are key actors in shaping the continent’s sustainable political, social, economic and environmental development.
+Until now, the majority of young men and women have not had access to high-quality skills-based (vocational) training or employment to make a living and have been excluded from social and economic participation.

-Conditions have improved for African partners and young people to play an equal role in designing African and German youth exchange programmes and volunteer services in the context of sustainable development.
+Conditions have improved for African partners and young people to play an equal role in shaping African-German youth exchange and volunteer programmes in the context of sustainable development.

-The African-German Youth Initiative takes place in both Germany and Africa.
-Engagement Global is coordinating the development of the Initiative, which will enable youth exchanges to take place in a spirit of partnership between African countries and Germany.
-On behalf of the German Federal Ministry for Economic Cooperation and Development, GIZ is working to strengthen the resources, competences and performance of the partner structures.
-The project, based in Addis Ababa, operates both at a pan-African level and, initially, in the three pilot countries of Benin, South Africa and Tanzania.
-It is oriented on the African Union’s Agenda 2063, the African Youth Charter (2006) and the African Youth Decade 2009-2018 Plan of Action, as well as the national youth strategies of the pilot countries.
+The African-German Youth Initiative (AGYI) is being implemented in Germany and in African countries.
+Engagement Global is coordinating the development of the Initiative, which will enable youth exchange programmes between African countries and Germany to take place in a spirit of partnership.
+On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ helps boost resources, capability and performance within partner structures.
+The project, based in Addis Ababa, operates at a pan-African level but will initially be implemented in the three pilot countries of Benin, South Africa, Tanzania.
+It is aligned with the AU’s Agenda 2063, the African Youth Charter (2006), the African Youth Decade, 2009-2018 Plan of Action (DPoA), and the national youth strategies of the pilot countries.

-The project’s advisory services are intended to improve the professional skills as well as the planning and management capacities of the Human Resources, Science and Technology department of the AU Commission, and of the three civil-society organisations tasked with implementation in the pilot countries.
+The project’s advisory services reinforce the technical skills and the planning and management capacities of the AUC’s Department of Human Resources, Science and Technology and of the three civil society organisations responsible for implementation in the pilot countries.

-- Expanding the availability of pan-African skills-promoting volunteer services and youth exchange programmes that promote skills development.
+- Extending the offer of pan-African volunteer services and youth exchange programmes that promote skills development.

-- Strengthening technical skills together with planning and management capacities of the implementing organisations in three pilot countries, in order to support African-German, as well as trilateral and multilateral volunteer services and youth exchanges that promote skills, and to encourage participation and networking.
+- Strengthening technical skills together with planning and management capacities in the implementing organisations in the three pilot countries in order to support African-German, as well as trilateral and multilateral volunteer and youth exchange programmes that promote skills development, and to encourage participation and networking.

-- Networking of African and German partners in the area of volunteer services and youth exchange.
+- Networking between African and German partners for volunteer services and youth exchange.

-Through youth exchange projects, volunteer services and alumni activities with a focus on sustainable development, the AGYI supports young women and men in developing their potentials, and in participating in political and social development processes.
+Through youth exchange programmes, volunteer services and alumni activities with a focus on development policy, AGYI supports young men and women in realising their potential and in participating in social and political development processes.